Catalog 2022-2023

 Associate in Arts Degree

-A student obtaining an A.A. degree in Sociology will be able to demonstrate critical thinking, analytic problem solving, and communication skills.
-Students apply these skills to understand diverse communities and their interactions, social change, and/or use scientific methods to find empirical answers to complex social questions.
+A student obtaining an Associate of Arts degree in Sociology (Sociology, AA) will be able to demonstrate critical thinking, analytic problem solving, and communication skills.
+Students apply these skills to understand diverse communities, their interactions, and social change, and/or to use scientific methods to find empirical answers to complex social questions.
 The Sociology Program at West Valley College is primarily transfer oriented.
 It prepares students to enter 4-year Sociology or any Sociology-related program at the university level.

 Course NumberCourse TitleUnits